Holidays in Russia

 New Year / Новый Год

-Russians will have a vacation that begins on January 1, 2012 and will head back to work only on January 9.
+Russians will have a vacation that begins on January 1 and they will head back to work only on January 8.

 The New Year is, without doubt, the most important holiday on the Russian calendar.
 It equates if not outstrips the importance of Christmas in America, if to compare the two holidays in the two cultures.
 New Year in Russia is a time to be together with family and friends, for gift giving, major consumer spending, decorating trees, and even watching and setting off fireworks.
 Midnight is, by tradition, marked by listening to the Kremlin bells chime (either as broadcast by most major television channels or by actually standing on Red Square).
 Russian folk belief, still seen as tradition by many, holds that one must toast when the bells begin to chime and that those with whom you toast will be near you for the rest of the next year.
 Most of the celebrations occur on New Year's Eve (on December 31) while the holiday day itself is largely a time for relaxing.